gauravjha7704/Recognizing-Digits-using-IMU-Data/Project_template.md

 The trained model performed on-device inference

-The predicted digit was displayed/logged as output
+The predicted digit was displayed as output

 The demo validated the end-to-end pipeline, from IMU data acquisition to real-time digit prediction, demonstrating the feasibility of recognizing handwritten digits using wrist-mounted IMU data on an edge device.